666mx666/Mult-tool/README.md

 ## Usage
 Run the tool and select the type of credentials you need.
 You can customize the output based on your preferences.
+You can use a password manager for this project, generate the password and then use for example proton pass manger, don't use google passmanger, they steal the data.

 ## Installation
 Clone the repository and install dependencies (if required):